Surendratentu/demo/README.md

 # demo
-This is a demp class for git and github
+This is a demo class for git and github